OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 1. Use SSH to log in to the Raspberry Pi, and access the equipment on the LAN exclusively from the Raspberry Pi.
 This is similar to the intended primary access method.
 When the lab is fully set up, you will SSH through the Raspberry Pi into a VM running on the lab PC, and access the equipment on the LAN from the VM.

 2. Use Wireguard to establish a VPN connection to the private LAN, and operate the equipment on the LAN directly from your own computer.
-This may be handy in certain circumstances as an alternative to running everything through an SSH tunnel.
+This may be handy in certain circumstances as an alternative to running everything through SSH.

 You can use either or both methods.
 In both cases there will be some things you need to set up on your own computer, and also some things the lab managers will have to set up on your behalf to authorize access.

+You can set up tunnels with SSH, but you'll find that you cannot operate most of the equipment directly through that kind of static tunnel.
+The VXI-11 protocol underlying the VISA instrument control protocol requires access to arbitrary TCP ports.
+You can get that access by being on the LAN yourself (logged in over SSH to the Raspberry Pi or to a VM on the lab computer), or by having the Wireguard VPN active, but not with SSH tunnels.

 ## Description of the Network

 The Raspberry Pi and all the network-capable test equipment in the lab are connected to an Ethernet switch (currently a TP-Link TL-SG108PE, to be upgraded to a DLink DGS-1250-28X) and assigned static IP addresses in the 10.73.1.x block.
 These addresses are not directly routable on the Internet.
-All access to the private LAN from outside the lab is mediated by the Raspberry Pi, which is known by the domain name ```sandiego.openresearch.institute``` (which goes through a dynamic IP provider).
+All access to the private LAN from outside the lab is mediated by the Raspberry Pi, which is known by the domain name `sandiego.openresearch.institute` (which goes through a dynamic IP provider).

 Even though the equipment is not directly accessible on the Internet, each item has a DNS host name so you don't need to know the individual IP addresses.
-All the names for equipment in the San Diego lab look like ```thing.sandiego.openresearch.institute```, where ```thing``` is a memorable name for the equipment, usually its model number.
-If you're running on the Raspberry Pi, you can abbreviate these names to just ```thing``` (because they're listed in _/etc/hosts_).
+All the names for equipment in the San Diego lab look like `thing.sandiego.openresearch.institute`, where `thing` is a memorable name for the equipment, usually its model number.
+If you're running on the Raspberry Pi, you can abbreviate these names to just `thing` (because they're listed in _/etc/hosts_).
 VMs on the lab PC can be configured to support the same shortcut.

 The Ethernet switch is capable of being set up to monitor packets flowing through it by copying those packets to another port for capture.
 Check with the lab managers [sandiego-lab@openresearch.institute](mailto:sandiego-lab@openresearch.institute) if you need this capability.
 The DLink switch, when it's in place, will also be capable of creating virtual LANs within the lab.